google/mount-zip/README.md

     encoding, mount point cannot be created, mount point is not empty, etc.

 **11**
-:   The archive is a multipart ZIP.
+:   An archive is a multipart ZIP.

 **15**
-:   **mount-zip** cannot read the ZIP archive.
+:   A ZIP archive cannot be read.

 **19**
-:   **mount-zip** cannot find the ZIP archive.
+:   A ZIP archive cannot be found.

 **21**
-:   **mount-zip** cannot open the ZIP archive.
+:   A ZIP archive cannot be opened.

 **23**
-:   Zlib data error.
+:   Decompression error.
 This is probably the sign of a wrong password.
 Use
     `-o force` to bypass the password verification.

 **26**